 Abilities are divided into two types.
 Command Abilities can be used during combat via the Ability command, to trigger various effects, such as inflicting more damage, healing or supporting allies, etc. Depending on the ability, there may be a cost involved, whether it’s MP, BP or something else.

 Characters can use Command Abilities from their current job , plus a secondary set of Command Abilities from one other job , which can be assigned under the “Job Command” in the Ability menu.
 For example, you could have a Wizard with the Bishop’s Command Abilities or vice versa.

-Support Abilities passively aid your character, but you must equip them before you can benefit from them.
-You can equip Support Abilities from any job and as many as your character’s support ability cost limit allows.
-The limit starts at 1 and you’ll gain an additional point after each crystal awakened.
+Support Abilities passively help your characters, but must be equipped from the Ability menu before they do anything.
+You can equip Support Abilities from any job , but only as far as the support ability cost limit allows.
+Unlike Bravely Default, the limit starts at 5 and remains there.

 Note : Normally, jobs can reach a maximum level of 10.
 However the “Awakening” support ability learned by the final job allows one to surpass this limit and reach Level 11 , thereby learning the final ability.